Capital flows to emerging markets to fall in 2015 for second straight year

-LONDON Capital flows to emerging markets will decline in 2015 for the second year in a row due to the prospect of higher U.S. interest rates, a global finance industry body said on Thursday, predicting inflows of $1.06 trillion (0.7 trillion pounds).
+LONDON Jan 15 Capital flows to emerging markets will decline in 2015 for the second year in a row due to the prospect of higher U.S. interest rates, a global finance industry body said on Thursday, predicting inflows of $1.06 trillion.

 The Washington DC-based Institute of International Finance (IIF) said in a report that total private sector investment flows to emerging markets fell last year to $1.1 trillion, $250 billion less than the 2013 record high of $1.35 trillion.